GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/sms-otp.md

 The Gluu Server includes two default login pages for SMS OTP:

-1. An **enrollment** page that is displayed the first time a user is prompted for Super Gluu authentication;
+1. An **enrollment** page that is displayed the first time a user is prompted for SMS OTP authentication;
 [insert screenshot]

-1. A **login** page that is displayed for all subsequent Super Gluu authentications.
+1. A **login** page that is displayed for all subsequent SMS OTP authentications.
 ![sms](../img/user-authn/sms.png)

 The designs are being rendered from the [Twilio SMS xhtml page](https://github.com/GluuFederation/oxAuth/blob/master/Server/src/main/webapp/auth/twiliosms/twiliosms.xhtml).
 To customize the look and feel of the pages, follow the [customization guide](../operation/custom-design.md).